uhh-lt/subtitle2go/README.md

 ## References

-If you use Subtitle2Go in your academic work, please cite:
+If you use Subtitle2Go in your academic work, please cite [this paper](http://www.essv.de/essv2021/pdfs/33_milde_v2.pdf):

     @InProceedings{milde-etal-21-subtitle2go,
       author={Benjamin Milde and Robert Geislinger and Irina Lindt and Timo Baumann},